jonathanwkelly/home/posts/monads.markdown

 and applies `f`{.haskell} to the value inside `Just a`{.haskell} otherwise, returning a new value of type `Maybe a`{.haskell}.
 Great!

-## Concluding thoughts
+## Conclusion
 If this is all new to you, it might seem like a lot of weird stuff.
-But if you look at the actual definitions, it's very little (and very simple) code.
+But if you look at the actual definitions, it's very little---and very simple---code.

 I have only covered two monad implementations here---two of the most mundane ones---but the reason the monad interface exists is that it's an incredibly common pattern.
 Lots of things that may look completely different at first glance end up having monad implementations.